 This is also the best time to renegotiate business premise lease renewals with your landlord as you’ll have better bargaining power.

-Banks whom might usually tighten credit lending during a downturn might also offer better lending rates for their SME loan to high quality borrowers.
+Banks whom might usually tighten credit lending during a downturn might also offer better lending rates for their current loans to high quality borrowers.
 Make sure to keep your credit rating pristine and clean so you’ll have more bargaining power when negotiating business loan interest rates with your banker.

 Most importantly, the cost of labour will tend to go down as well.
 With rising unemployment rate and sluggish hiring across the board, talents that were previously averse to working in smaller companies might become available with the right remuneration package.